 It’s easy to think that product recommendations are a simple “plug and play” approach.
 But the meat of the matter lies in executing this strategy intelligently in order to produce the most effective results.

-Let’s explore the anatomy of effective onsite product recommendations to help you leverage the benefits.
+Let’s explore some examples and the anatomy of effective onsite product recommendations to help you leverage the benefits.

 The 6 Layers of Product Recommendations

 A site’s homepage is a crucial base for product recommendations.
 Baymard Institute’s research supports this claim by reporting that 25% of test visitors scroll down and back up the homepage for a quick gauge of the site’s product offerings.

 The philosophy is simple: show the people what they want (even if they don’t yet know they want it).
 For instance, Dollar Shave Club hits the ground running when it comes to promoting their 3 pc. starter sets.
 Also, with a name like “The Best F**King Starter Set”, you want people to notice your product at first glance:

 New visitors are obviously more of a challenge to gauge since you’ve yet to collect any behavioral data from them.
 In this case, display items with the highest conversion rates (i.e. top sellers).
 Returning visitors, on the other hand, can also be shown top sellers, but only the ones relevant to items they’ve previously viewed or purchased.
 Also factor in items that they’ve viewed in the past but did not purchase to drive them towards a sale.

 We’ve all fallen victim to it at some point: you’re browsing through a site looking for, say, a pair of running sneakers, and end up dumping your initial shoe eye candy for something younger, sleeker and more popular.